LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_ToDo_Bookmarker.md

 Complete the web apps described below.
 For each problem:

 - Accept the invitation to the GitHub Classroom repository containing the starter files.
+(Classroom will send you an email asking you to confirm your acceptance.)
 Use Git and GitHub to manage your source code.
   **Important**: Do all your work in the Classroom repository working folder, don't make a different repository.
 - Create a JavaScript solution that solves the problem.
 - Test your solution in at least one browser running in the Webpack dev server on your local machine.